-The Assume the Change meditation will guide your attention to relax and rest into the feeling of Being ... which will bring about: the fulfillment of desire the end of poverty consciousness ... of all thoughts of lack and limitation the birth of natural prosperity and abundance consciousness Founded on the principles of manifestation psychology, … Continue reading The Power of Conscious Awareness – principles
+The Fulfillment Process hypnotic heartfulness meditation will guide you into relaxing and resting into the feeling of Being ... which will bring about: The fulfillment of all desire The end of poverty consciousness The elimination of all thoughts of lack and limitation The birth of natural abundance consciousness To use the meditation most effectively Pause … Continue reading The Fulfillment Process – principles

 Conscious Releasing is an intuitive process, not an intellectual technique.
 Just like hugging someone we trust and care for.
 Although there are some questions of Self-inquiry that can be helpful aids for Conscious Releasing to be effective, our response to those questions must be an intuitive response.
 Click here to learn more about the process … Continue reading Somatic Releasing – the natural way to release

 A natural, unforced confidence is the essential ingredient in all healthy relationships and all inner and outer achievement.
 In life few things are certain but one thing I do know for sure that you can tap into the source of natural self-confidence.
 When you do, you'll gain the ability to act and speak without knowing … Continue reading Feel the feeling of confidence